-Operating with your data¶
+Operating with your Data¶

 The main difference between Rulex Studio custom interface and a general dashboarding system is its interactivity.